 Forest Hills Primary School Contact Details

 Pupils on Roll 107

 Designated Safeguarding Lead Darryl Asbury (Executive Headteacher) 01889 370020

-, 07766 525017
+· , 07766 525017

-Sarah Powell (Head of School) 01889 370020
+Sarah Powell (Headteacher) 01889 370020

-07963 816978
+, 07963 816978

-Deputy Safeguarding Leads Mrs Kate Daley (EYFS Leader) 01889 370020
+Deputy Safeguarding Leads Mrs Jess Cross (EYFS Leader) 01889 370020

-(LIFO Leader)

-Mrs Sophie Power (SENCo) 01889 370020
+Mrs Ann Kelly (SENCo) 01889 370020

 Other members of Pastoral Team

-SENCO Mrs Sophie Power 01889 370020

-Children in Care Teacher Mrs Sophie Power / Mrs Kate Daley 01889 370020

-Link Safeguarding Governor Mr S Chedgzoy 01889 370020
+SENCO Mrs Ann Kelly 01889 370020 Children in Care Teacher Mrs Jess Cross 01889 370020 Link Safeguarding Governor Mr I Goodwin 01889 370020

-Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as; protecting children from maltreatment; preventing impairment of children's mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
-(The term children includes everyone under the age of 18.)
-Working Together to Safeguard Children 2018
+Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as;

+- > Providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment whether that is within or outside the home, including online - preventing impairment of children's mental and physical health or development. - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes.

+Safeguarding applies to ALL children and young people.
+Children includes everyone under the age of 18yrs.